-Dr. William Hennrikus with Penn State College of Medicine says, “Too many young children are driving these machines which are equivalent to a motorcycle in many ways.”
+Dr. William Hennrikus with Penn State College of Medicine says, “Too many young children are driving these machines, which are equivalent to a motorcycle in many ways.”
 A current research study showed that 55% of children treated after an ATV wreck sustained injuries at the cervical spine or lower.
 These children suffered at least one bone fracture, most often along the major bones in the leg.
-As your Columbia ATV accident attorney, we understand just how devastating such a serious injury would be to a child.
+As your Columbia ATV accident attorney, we understand how devastating such a severe injury would be to a child.

 Officially known as the All-Terrain Vehicle Safety Act, Chandler’s Law details several specific requirements for ATV use by children.
 Highlights include:

 The aftermath of an ATV accident can be difficult, to say the least.
-When it is your child that is injured you want immediate justice.
+When it is your child that is injured, you want immediate justice.
 After they have received important medical attention, your next move is a phone call to our Columbia ATV accident attorney.
 We will not only review the details of the crash with you and your child but conduct an extensive investigation of our own.

 With nearly 50 years of combined litigation experience, the team at Auger & Auger has built a solid reputation across South Carolina.
 We like to think that our client testimonials speak to the fact that we strongly believe in the rights of accident victims.
 Please do not hesitate to reach out to us today!